 No visible RTPDo not rely yetUse a conservative placeholder only for learning the formula, not for a real decision.Support response or reason the source is missing.

-Slots evidence packet before relying on the estimate
+Slot session evidence to save before relying on the estimate

-Packet scope: assumptions and screenshots to save.
+Checklist scope: assumptions and visible screenshots to save for your own records.
 Do not include private account IDs, document numbers, bank details, card numbers or identity images.

 Bonus wrapper and pace can change the session risk